ECE493Wi22Team9CapStone/Visage_Tome/backend/README.md

 Due to the size of the pretrained model, we cannot upload it directly with our repository.
 A separate submission **pretrain_open_images_final.zip** is included in the Final Submission Folder in Google Drive, you can also get it using [this link](https://drive.google.com/file/d/154jN6MP1DPLUzztuTLSJUMXrDiw-s3-l/view?usp=sharing)

-### Install Instruction
-Download the .zip file and extract the 3 files, place all 3 files inside the backend/tagging/pretrain_open_images/ folder
+After downloading the .zip file, extract the 3 files, and place all 3 files inside the `backend/tagging/pretrain_open_images/` folder

 ## Admin User
 Currently there is no option to create an admin user on the frontend application